top of page

 Introducing the courses of Matthew Spencer with his boldly innovative style of teaching.
 There are several options at the bottom of this page for getting started- but please read his "Latin Manifesto" first.

-Additionally, you can visit his 'Saints' page for a daily opportunity to learn Latin with text from the feasts of Saints from the Roman Calendar.
+Matthew is also creating content for a daily opportunity to learn Latin with text from the feasts of Saints from the Roman Calendar.
+There are several ways to access these readings.

 SAINTS